FortranVBA/DAP2/README.md

 ## Requirements

 - Python 3.7 or higher (developed and tested with python 3.7.1)
-- Required library are listed in requirements.txt file
+- Required libraries are listed in requirements.txt file

 ## Installation